Wondering where to get grass fed beef locally? Let’s break down three different options for you!

 There are several companies that offer grass fed meat delivery depending on what area of the country you’re in.
 If you want local grass fed ground beef, do some research into these delivery services to see where they source their meat from, what type of standards their farms use, etc.

 If you’re looking for grass fed beef in Massachusetts or other areas of the Northeast, I’m a huge fan of Walden Local Meat Co.
 It’s a meat delivery service that makes drop offs in areas of MA, RI, NY, CT, NH, and ME.
+And if you sign up through my referral link, you get free bacon and eggs with your first share – woo woo!

 Why Walden Local Meat Co.?